 The thermal connection is triggered by the "t", a pressure connection with "p".
 See comments above for the single parameters.
-In case of cfd elements the syntax is similar but only the function name itself differs:
+In case of the ccx cfd finite volumen method the syntax is similar but only the function name itself differs: